joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

 ![](http://i.imgur.com/904habm.png)

 Dogs clearly dominate in the N.East while the Annex, W. Valley and W LA Shelters have a surprising amount of birds.

+For dogs we also have a lot information on the different breeds.
+Let's break out this data and see what breeds are the most common in LA's animal shelters.

     asid.dog <- subset(asid, Animal.Type == 'DOG')
     asid.dog.tab <- subset(data.frame(table(asid.dog$Breed.1)), Freq > 100)